Make a reservation

 Opportunities for Participation

-The University Recreation and Sport Operations Department offers programs in four different indoor facilities and on acres of outdoor field space.
-You may pick up more detailed information and schedules at the facility of your choice.
-Sport Clubs provide a more in-depth sport experience that may include instruction, practice, and competition with other colleges and universities.
-Fitness programs include cardio, step, water and total body conditioning classes, and fitness training at Crest Fitness Center.
-Open Recreation is the opportunity to participate in unstructured physical activity such as lap swimming, walking/running, or basketball.
+Recreation and Sport Operations offers a wide variety of events and programs.
+Clubs Sports provide a more in-depth sport experience that may include instruction, practice, and competition with other colleges and universities.
+Fitness programs include cardio, strength, yoga, water and total body conditioning classes, and fitness training at the Crest Fitness Center and McPhee Strength and Performance Center (MSPC).
+Open Recreation provides the opportunity to participate in unstructured physical activity such as lap swimming, walking/running, or basketball.
 Intramural Sports offer a variety of competitive sports.

 Lost & Found

 University Recreation and Sport Operations is not responsible for lost or stolen items.
 However, we do operate a Lost & Found service at each facility:

 - Crest Fitness Center - Inquire at the Front Desk